 If you travel on a Queensland toll road without an account or pass, you can pay for your travel by buying a pass within 3 days of your first trip.
 If you don't organise to pay within 3 days, a toll invoice with additional fees will be sent to the vehicle's registered owner.

-Brisbane's Linkt network comprises 70 km of toll roads linking the greater Brisbane area.
-The network connects Brisbane's Bruce Highway, Pacific Motorway, Ipswich Motorway and Western Freeway and helps you avoid city traffic congestion.
+Queensland's toll roads form an 81km integrated network of tolled roads, bridges and tunnels that provides greater connectivity, efficiency and reliability across the greater Brisbane and Toowoomba areas.
+The network connects Brisbane's Bruce Highway, Pacific Motorway, Ipswich Motorway, Western Freeway and Toowoomba Bypass and helps you avoid city traffic congestion.

 You can cover your trips on certain toll roads* even after you've travelled.
 Provided it's within 7 days of the date you travelled, add the car to your account and you'll be covered.

 When adding the car to your account, you'll have a choice to set a start and end date.
 The start date can be set up to 7 days prior to the date of your trip.
 If you travelled more than 7 days ago a toll invoice or notice will be sent to the car's registered owner.

 To add a car to your account online or via the Linkt app follow these steps:

 Toll roads are roads that you must pay to travel on.

 In Australia, all toll roads are electronically tolled.
 There are no cash tollbooths.
 How much you pay generally depends on how far along the road you travel and the class of vehicle you are driving.

 If you're a visitor to Sydney or only need to use toll roads for a short time, you can buy a Sydney Pass.

 If you've travelled on a Sydney toll road, and you don't have an account, you can pay for your tolls by buying a Sydney Pass within 3 days or opening a Tag account or Tagless account within 7 days of your first trip.